motechFR/muslimblockchain/readme.md

 Muslim POS runs outside of jurisdiction of any local governments and enables Muslims around the world to directly trade with one another with Muslims Coins.

+## Qard al Hasan

+Muslim Blockchain supports issuance of interest free loans in line with guidelines from Islamic rules.

 ## Block Explorer

 Ability to check all transactions on Muslim Blockchain network and which wallet sent